Delivery and Retry Options

 This article describes all Delivery and Retry options.
 It focuses heavily on Retry options and provides detailed instructions on how to define a treatment plan.
 If you're looking for information about device escalation, go here.
 For information about SCXML-based treatments, go here.

-Use Delivery Options to define the circumstances in which the system connects a call to an agent.
+Use the Delivery Options tab to define the circumstances in which the system connects a call to an agent.

 By default, the Deliver to Live Person option is enabled and cannot be disabled.
 When the system detects a voice on the line, it connects the call to an agent.

 Click Advanced to see more delivery options.
 By default, the system drops the call if it detects an answering machine, fax machine, or silence.
-When you an enable any of these options, the system connects the call to an agent within the agent group.
+When you enable any of these options, the system connects the call to an agent within the agent group.
 Optionally, you can change the default destination DN if you want to connect the call to a different routing point.

-Retry Options define the way in which the system handles calls based on either a call result or a disposition code.
+Use the Retry Options tab to define the way in which the system retries calls based on either a call result or a disposition code.
 For example, you could specify the following:

 - Then redial the number (Apply to Record action)